VuchkoS/Vuchkova/README.md

-- 👋 Hi, I’m @Vuchkova.
-I am on the road to become a software developer.
-Starting almost from scratch.
+- 👋 Hi, I’m @VuchkoS.
+On the road to becomming a software developer.

 - 👀 I’m interested in AI, neuroscience, blockchain, quantum physics